mzoesch/SEP-WS2324/.a-haupt/README.md

-# The UML is App-radial.png
+# The UML diagram is App-radial.png